Campus Resources for Students

 - Student Enrichment Services (SES): Offers programming, resources and community building for and first-generation, lower-income and undocumented/DACA students.

-- Work/Life & Family Resources for Students: The Office of Work/Life & Family Resources, in partnership with The Graduate School and other University partners, offers individual consultations and a wide range of resources to support the needs of Northwestern students who are parents, as they navigate the competing demands of academic and family life.
+- Work/Life and Family Resources for Students: The Office of Work/Life and Family Resources, in partnership with The Graduate School and other University partners, offers individual consultations and a wide range of resources to support the needs of Northwestern students who are parents, as they navigate the competing demands of academic and family life.

 - Title IX and Pregnant and Parenting Students: Title IX protects pregnant and parenting students and allows them to request reasonable accommodations as a result of pregnancy, childbirth, or related conditions, both in and out of the classroom.
 Title IX also makes discrimination or harassment on the basis of pregnancy, childbirth, parental status or related conditions illegal.
 The Office of Equity, in collaboration with the Office of Work/Life and Family Resources, offers training on this topic by request.